-The common mistake that most people make is to defrost the meat in hot water.
-Do not do this as it will also start the cooking process of the burgers which is not what you want.
+The common mistake most people make is defrost the meat in hot water.
+Do not do this as it will also start the cooking process of the burgers, which is not what you want.

 How To Grill A Burger Patty

-This is a very simple process but you have to note some important things in order to perfect the process.
+This is a very simple process, but you have to note some important things to perfect the process.
 Here are some pointers that will help you know how to grill burger patties properly.